individual11/agencyLab/README.md

-agencyLab
+Agency Labs
 =========

-An open source document with tips and instructions for setting up a lab inside of an advertising agency.
+An open source how-to for setting up a lab inside the walls of a Creative Agency from the people who've done it.